Extensions of Real-Weighted Fractional Arboricity: Local Variants and Local Foster Constraints

 \subsection{Effective resistance via energy dissipation}

 Here we provide a brief but fully rigorous characterization of effective resistances relying heavily on standard results from \cite{spielman2010lect13}.
-So let $\bm{{v}}$ be a potential on the vertices $v\in V(G)$, $\bm{{W}}$ a diagonal weights matrix, and $\bm{{U}}$ a signed edge-vertex adjacency matrix.
-Also define a flow on the edges $e\in E(G)$ denoted ${\bm{i}}$, with the external flow at vertices denoted $\bm{i_{ext}}$.
-Then define the Laplacian matrix, denoted $\bm{{L}}$, as
+Let \(r_e\) denote the ordinary edge resistance of \(e\), defined by Thus \(w_e\) is the conductance of \(e\), while \(r_e\) is its reciprocal resistance.
+Define the diagonal edge-resistance matrix